 Leading IT teams leverage SAM solutions to deliver IT efficiently.
 This quite often means efficiency enhancements on how the IT team operates and the workflows (IT processes) that employees adopt to use IT.

 One of the core areas of efficiency improvements is typically managing hardware and software.
 An efficient SAM solution helps companies create and maintain licensing information in one place.
-For example, fundamental information like Manufacturer SKU, User Rights, Support Contracts, and License Types are consolidated and available in SAM solution.
-Leading IT teams use such information to create a framework for the automation of license deployments.
+For example, fundamental information like Manufacturer SKU, User Rights, Support Contracts, and licence types are consolidated and available in SAM solution.
+Leading IT teams use such information to create a framework for the automation of licence deployments.

 The degree to which you can automate your inventory processes depends on the SAM tools you have.
 For example, there are some solutions which will use file header data to recognise inventory and there are others which use deeper information from discovery tools, CMDB and deployment configuration.

 For example, if you have 500 machines, each with a copy of Photoshop, you would expect a SAM solution to report 500 copies of Photoshop.
 But if there have been upgrades and multiple versions installed, then sometimes SAM tools can report 20 to 30% more installations than you have.

 Typically, processes related to software installation, deployment and usage can almost be fully automated.
 Areas that require manual intervention are compliance and vendor contract management.